 The 14th-century cathedral of Trieste, Cattedrale di San Giusto Martire, is next to an ancient Roman Forum.
 The entrance is free, but if you want to climb the bell tower for a view, it’s 1.5 euros per person.

 Next to the cathedral is the Castel of San Giusto; walk the ramparts for a spectacular view.
 If you’d like to go to the castle and museum, it’s 5 euros per person.

 Shopping in Trieste

-Trieste is packed with great local art and craft shops, food markets, gelaterias, and Italian leather shops.
-You can start with the largest malls in the city, which are on Via Giulia and Via Svevo.
-And the Borgo Teresiano district is always packed with locals and tourists shopping for souvenirs of their visit.
+Trieste has fantastic local art and craft shops, food markets, gelaterias, and Italian leather shops.
+You can start with the largest malls in the city, which are found on Via Giulia and Via Svevo.
+And the Borgo Teresiano district is always packed with locals and tourists shopping for souvenirs for their visit.

-Some of the most popular train routes booked by cruise guests are:
+Some of the most popular train tickets booked by cruise guests are:

 - Trieste to Florence (Firenze Santa Maria Novella): Regional train and fast train “Frecciarossa”; the journey time is four and a half hours, often one change (in, for example, Venice).
 Prices start from about 50 euros per person.

 - Trieste to Rome (Roma Termini): Regional and fast train; the journey time is six hours with one change in Venice.
 The price is around 50 euros per person.